yourkln/MCProject_f/README.md

 This approach proved particularly successful, achieving slightly better generalization than our CNN model while dramatically reducing the model size to just 94MB - less than one-fifth of the CNN model's size.
 The significant reduction in model size, combined with maintained or improved performance, makes this our most promising approach for practical applications.

 ### Model Deployment and Interactive Interface
 To make our work accessible and practical for real-world use, we developed an interactive interface that showcases our genre classification system.
 The interface provides a simple and intuitive environment where users can upload audio files and receive genre predictions in real-time.
-We chose to deploy the DistilHuBERT model due to its optimal balance of performance and size, making it well-suited for deployment in resource-constrained environments.
+We chose to deploy the DistilHuBERT model to Hugging Face (Hf) due to its optimal balance of performance and size, making it well-suited for deployment in resource-constrained environments.

 The system handles audio processing and prediction generation, providing quick and accurate results.
 You can access and try our application at: [Music Genre Classification - Yourkln](https://yourkln.com/mcproject)